lmcc-dev/mult-fetch-mcp-server/README.md

 #### Content Size Control Parameters
 - `enableContentSplitting`: Whether to split large content into chunks (optional, default is true)
-- `contentSizeLimit`: Maximum content size in bytes before splitting (optional, default is 100000)
+- `contentSizeLimit`: Maximum content size in bytes before splitting (optional, default is 50000)
+- `startCursor`: Starting cursor position in bytes for retrieving content from a specific position (optional, default is 0)

 These parameters help manage large content that would exceed AI model context size limits, allowing you to retrieve web content in manageable chunks while maintaining the ability to process the complete information.

-#### Chunk Control Parameters
+#### Chunk Management
-- `chunkId`: Unique identifier for a chunk set when content is split (read-only in response metadata)
-- `chunkIndex`: Index of the current chunk (used for requesting specific chunks)
+- `chunkId`: Unique identifier for a chunk set when content is split (used for requesting subsequent chunks)

-- `totalChunks`: Total number of chunks in the content (read-only in response metadata)
+When content is split into chunks, the response includes metadata that allows the AI to request subsequent chunks using the `chunkId` and `startCursor` parameters.
+The system uses byte-level chunk management to provide precise control over content retrieval, enabling seamless processing of content from any position.

 #### Mode Control Parameters
 - `useBrowser`: Whether to use browser mode (optional, default is false)